Law and Economics for Practitioners

 This two-day intensive program explores how economic analysis can enrich legal reasoning and contribute to the development of Danish private law.

-Day one focuses on value maximization and relational governance.
-The opening session introduces the logic of the value-maximizing contract and Coasean reasoning.
-Through interactive dialogue and a structured mini-negotiation exercise, participants examine transaction costs, information asymmetries, and the institutional barriers that may hinder efficient value creation.
+The opening session introduces the logic of value-maximizing contracts and the role of transaction costs in shaping legal arrangements.
+Through interactive dialogue and a structured mini-negotiation exercise, participants explore how information asymmetries, transaction costs, and institutional constraints influence contract design and value creation.

 The second session turns to relational contracting in long-term business relationships.
-Drawing on empirical research and practical experience, the faculty explore informal enforcement mechanisms, reputation, and governance structures that reduce reliance on courts.
-The discussion addresses the implications for lawyers and judges when drafting and interpreting contracts.
+Drawing on both empirical research and practical experience, the faculty examine informal enforcement mechanisms, reputation, and governance structures that reduce reliance on formal legal enforcement.
+The discussion highlights the implications for lawyers when drafting, negotiating, and interpreting contracts.

-The final academic session addresses changed circumstances, including force majeure and the Danish doctrine of basic assumptions.
-Participants discuss when relief may enhance total value and how economic reasoning can inform clause design and legal argumentation.
+The final academic session addresses changed circumstances in contract law, including force majeure and the Danish doctrine of basic assumptions.
+Participants discuss when contractual relief may enhance overall value and how economic reasoning can inform clause design and legal argumentation.

-The program concludes with a faculty panel synthesizing insights across contract and tort law and discussing how economic reasoning can strengthen Danish private law while preserving fairness and legitimacy.
+The program concludes with a faculty panel synthesizing insights across contract and tort law and discussing how economic reasoning can strengthen Danish private law while preserving fairness, legitimacy, and rule-of-law principles.

 During the course we will explore: